Andresmup/github-foundations/09_REPOSITORIES/Readme.md

 ### Deletion of packages
 On GitHub if you have the required access, you can delete:

- - an entire private package
+ - An entire private package
- - an entire public package, <ins>if there's not more than 5000 downloads of any version of the package</ins>
+ - An entire public package, <ins>if there's not more than 5000 downloads of any version of the package</ins>
- - a specific version of a private package
+ - A specific version of a private package
- - a specific version of a public package, <ins>if the package version doesn't have more than 5,000 downloads</ins>
+ - A specific version of a public package, <ins>if the package version doesn't have more than 5,000 downloads</ins>

 If the package have more than 5,000 downloads, contact GitHub Support portal to delete it.